 Vanessa: This is… there’s a lot of Christmas present ideas here.

 Beth: Pens?
 Do want pens?
 Pen list?
 Love a Uniball I. UB 1 57.
 You can buy them in in bulk.
 They’re not very expensive, but they’re brilliant and they do last quite a long time.
 Um, Pilot V Ball 07, and then recently discovered that Pentel hybrid gel grips if you want a bit of colour.
 Oh, the other ones do have colour to be honest, but I always write in black.
 Nearly always.

 Vanessa: Yes.
 I’ve got my, um, what are these called?
 Pilot The U Grip.
 And it does the, you know, you shake the lead down, it’s the Japanese one.
 I’ve had this for a long time and every time somebody goes to Japan, I say: ‘will you get me one of those?’

 Beth: Has that… they’ve got the really comfortable…?

 Vanessa: …Comfortable grip.
 Yeah.
 Just a nice dark lead.
-And then I use MUJI notebooks because I realized that having very fancy notebooks was stressing me out because I felt like what I had to put in had to be fabulous immediately.
-And so I thought, okay, if I’ve got just a plain notebook, then anything can go in there and it’s fully recyclable and, just makes me, I mean, you know, it can go in the recycling after I die, maybe (laughs)…
+And then I use MUJI notebooks because I realised that having very fancy notebooks was stressing me out because I felt like what I had to put in had to be fabulous immediately.
+And so I thought, okay, if I’ve got just a plain notebook, then anything can go in there and it’s fully recyclable and, just makes me, I mean, you know, it can go in the recycling after I die, maybe (laugh)…

 Beth: Must never think like that! (laughs)